codatio/codat-docs/docs/expenses/sync-process/reimbursable-expense-transactions.md

     Codat->>Accounting: Upload attachment
     Codat-->>-You: Success
   end
-  You->>-User: reimbursable expense marked as uploaded
+  You->>-User: Reimbursable expense marked as uploaded
 ```

 ## Create reimbursable expenses

-To create a new reimbursable expense transaction in Codat, use the [create reimbursable expense transaction](LINK) endpoint.
+To create a new reimbursable expense transaction in Codat, use the [Create reimbursable expense transaction](/sync-for-expenses#/operations/create-reimbursable-expense-transaction) endpoint.

 In the request URL, make sure that the transaction's `id` is unique as it serves as an idempotence key.
 Codat validates the `id` to ensure that it's unique to a company, preventing the creation of duplicate transactions in your SMB's accounting software.